TheNeuronalCoder/airpods-for-the-poor/README.md

 # airpods-for-the-poor
-airpods for POOR people.
-EWWWWWW. yuck. yuck my duck! stinky!
+airpods for people who can't afford it